ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 # Example Failure Report {#report-format-example}

-This is the full content of a failure message, including the message header.
+This is the full content of a sample failure message, including the message header.

 ``` RFC5322
 Received: from gen.example (gen.example [192.0.2.1])